The City By The Bay ~ Favorite Hot Spots Around San Francisco

 The Exploratorium ~ Located on Pier 15, this facility is a fascinating hub of learning, exploration, imagination and discovery.
 Excellent stop for every age.

-Chinatown ~ A neighborhood of stores, tea shops, bakeries, restaurants and oddities, Chinatown is a large enclave of Chinese culture that encompasses several blocks of downtown San Francisco.
+Chinatown ~ A neighborhood of stores, tea shops, bakeries, restaurants, and oddities, Chinatown is a large enclave of Chinese culture that encompasses several blocks of downtown San Francisco.
 Well worth a visit, even if you are just there to explore, but you have to get your picture taken under the massive Chinatown gate; it's part of the experience.

 Grace Cathedral ~ Just up the hill from Chinatown is a significant piece of history; the huge gothic edifice of Grace Cathedral.
-Incredibly beautiful, with a stunning view of the city and the bay, this church celebrates many religions and after surviving the great fire in San Fran, became the birth place of the United Nations.
+Incredibly beautiful, with a stunning view of the city and the bay, this church celebrates many religions and after surviving the great fire in San Fran and WW2, became the birth place of the United Nations.
 Learn about this history in painted frescoes on the walls, and while you're there, take off your shoes and walk the meditation labyrinth in the sanctuary.

 Japantown ~ West of Grace Cathedral, you will find Japantown.
-It is a must see on your tour; filled with history, shops, restaurants and memorials, this is one of only three remaining true Japantowns in the country; the other two being in southern California.
+It is a must see on your tour; filled with history, shops, restaurants, and memorials, this is one of only three remaining true Japantowns in the country; the other two being in southern California.
 It is a fascinating center celebrating a beautiful culture.

 Golden Gate Park ~ Keep going west and you will come to Golden Gate Park, which houses a Japanese Tea House & Garden.
-This is an enormous park where many concerts, celebrations and activities take place regularly, all throughout the year.
+This is an enormous park where many concerts, celebrations, and activities take place regularly, all throughout the year.

-Golden Gate Bridge ~ This is a toll bridge that spans the San Francisco Bay and history as of 75 years in 2013.
+Golden Gate Bridge ~ This is a toll bridge that spans the San Francisco Bay as well as history as of 75 years in 2013.
 It is the dividing line between the Pacific Ocean and the SF Bay.
 The bridge is a multi-lane bridge to handle all the automobile traffic, but it also allows (on the east side) pedestrian and bicycle traffic.
 There's a parking area on the northeast side of the bridge where one could park a vehicle and visit the bridge on foot.
 There's a team of painters who do nothing but paint the bridge year round; they start at one end and paint to the other end, then head back to start all over again because the weather is that hard on the paint.

 Baker Beach ~ One of the best views of Golden Gate Bridge, on highway 101 take the last exit before crossing the bridge, turn right twice and you'll be there.
 Don't forget your camera, because this will be your shot!